simp/pupmod-simp-simp_apache/REFERENCE.md

 **Functions**

-* [`apache_auth`](#apache_auth): This takes a hash of arguments related to apache auth settings and returns a reasonably formatted set of options.
-Currently, only htaccess a
-* [`apache_limits`](#apache_limits): This takes a hash of arguments related to apache 'Limits' settings and returns a reasonably formatted set of options.
-Currently, host, user,
-* [`munge_httpd_networks`](#munge_httpd_networks): Provides a method by which an array of networks can be properly formatted for an Apache Allow/Deny segment.
-This handles the case of 0.0.0.0
 * [`simp_apache::auth`](#simp_apacheauth): Takes a hash of arguments related to Apache 'Auth' settings and returns a reasonably formatted set of options.
 Currently, only htaccess and
 * [`simp_apache::limits`](#simp_apachelimits): Takes a hash of arguments related to Apache 'Limits' settings and returns a reasonably formatted set of options.
 Currently, host, user ('val
 * [`simp_apache::munge_httpd_networks`](#simp_apachemunge_httpd_networks): Provides a method by which an array of networks can be properly formatted for an Apache Allow/Deny segment.
 This handles the case of 0.0.0.0